indrojitmondal/Peddy-Adoption/README.md

 - [Livelink](#livelink)

 ## Description
+This web app is a pet adoption application where users can see available pets and their behavior.
+The Peddy includes Cat, Dog, Rabbit, and Bird Categories.
+The Like and Adopt buttons express users' interest.
+The web app's data is given by API.
+A loader will show for 2 seconds when users select a pet category.
+Whatever, It's a pet adoption web app.
+Hope the app will be attractive to users.
 ## Features
 Here are the top 5 key features of Peddy Adoption:
 1. **Pet Profile and Detailed Information**: